BillWaller/C-Menu/README.md

 <img src="screenshots/sample_menu.m.png" alt="Curses Keys" title="Sample Menu" />

 C-Menu reads a simple description file like the one above and displays a menu to the user.
-When the user selects an item, C-Menu executes the corresponding command.
+When the user selects an item, with either keyboard or mouse, C-Menu executes the corresponding command.
 It's like writing a shell script, but with a nice TUI menu interface.

-### **C-Menu** C-Keys to diagnose screen input issues
+### **C-Menu** C-Keys - Diagnose Keyboard/Mouse Input

 Is a particular key not working for your project?
 C-Menu C-Keys provides an easy way to determine if the key is defined in NCurses or there is a missing entry in your terminfo database.
 Or, if you just don't remember the name of a particular key, it may be more convenient than rummaging through NCurses header files.
 Just start C-Keys and press the key.
 It will display the curses key name, if defined, along with Octal, Decimal, and Hex codes.
 It's also a good way to identify which keys are defined in NCurses, and gives you the specific key code so if it's not, you can easily add your own Extended NCurses keys.